Projects are structured as Social Enterprises.

 LSEs will be local companies, with financial structures and business plans which generate a “social surplus” so as to allow for continued sustainable operations.
-At the early-stage of a project’s life, certain transparent, targeted subsidies (for start-up and capital costs) to make the energy affordable to end-users in poor communities; however, with replication and scale-up, projects can be developed without such support.
+At the early-stage of a project’s life, certain transparent, targeted subsidies are required for for start-up and capital costs to make the energy affordable to end-users in poor communities; however, with replication and scale-up, projects can be developed without such support.

-The specifics will vary depending on country and market environments, but in principle shareholders might include local communities and governments, and local social entrepreneurs.
+The specifics will vary depending on country and market environments, but in principle Helios will hold an equity interest and develop and operate the Local Social Enterprise.

 Stakeholders will have a sense of genuine interest in the success of the enterprise as:-